18F/handbook/pages/performance-management/mid-year/hrlinks-steps.md

 - Step-by-step instructions:

   - [Employee](https://docs.google.com/document/d/1VxwbatliieP78-qN_VmdHxt1ROvSro4yKe9-OkjQd58/edit#heading=h.2bzg793t31vu)
-    - We **strongly recommend** that you draft your self-asssessment using Google Docs to avoid losing it if HRLinks crashes due to inactivity.
+    - We **strongly recommend** that you draft your self-assessment using Google Docs to avoid losing it if HRLinks crashes due to inactivity.
 If you want to draft your self-assessment directly in HRLinks, make sure to frequently click the "Save" button to preserve your work.